Wander Off The Grid To This Blue Zone & Live At A Slower Pace

 Needless to say if your looking for a new destination to explore in a warmer climate, try surfing, practice yoga, be a bit off the grid or discover a blue zone; Nosara is a must see and add to your bucket list!

 The best thing about Nosara is the ability to slow down and not having to go far for anything.
 Everything in the area was walk-able and being in a remote location allowed you to really connect with the local culture, cuisine and immerse yourself in the slower paced lifestyle.
 It was so refreshing.

 What to pack from Wander & Rove:

 My approach to packing is always to pack pieces that are easy to make different outfits with, pieces to mix and match so you don't over pack.
-My goal is to always pack a carry on ( I've had too many experiences getting stuck in airports and having my luggage traveling without me to trust checking bags... trust issues lol).
+My goal is to always pack a carry on ( I've had too many experiences getting stuck in airports and my luggage traveling on without me to trust checking bags... trust issues lol).
 So versatile outfit options are the best for traveling light.